jiayihu/rx-polling/README.md

 [![npm](https://img.shields.io/npm/v/rx-polling.svg)](https://www.npmjs.com/package/rx-polling) [![travis](https://travis-ci.org/jiayihu/rx-polling.svg?branch=master)](https://travis-ci.org/jiayihu/rx-polling)

-**rx-polling** is a tiny (1KB gzipped) library to run polling requests on intervals, with support for:
+**rx-polling** is a tiny (1KB gzipped) [RxJS5](http://github.com/ReactiveX/RxJS)-based library to run polling requests on intervals, with support for:

 - pause and resume if the browser tab is inactive/active
 - N retry attempts before throwing
 - Esponential backoff between attempts.
 It will wait 2, 4, ...
-64, 256 seconds between attemps.
+64, 256 seconds between attempts.
+- Observables: it accepts any Observable as input and **it returns an Observable**, which emits on new data and which can be combined as any other RxJS stream.

 ## Installation